 *Not all plan sets include all sheets listed below.
 See the ‘What’s Included section’ on specific plan pages to get complete information.

 Construction notes and details may include the foundation, interior walls, exterior walls, stairways, floors, and/or roof details.

 Be sure to check with your local building department to be sure your plan meets local codes and building requirements.
 Although many of our plans can be built “as is” in most locations, some areas require extra steps (such as structural engineering, soils reports and energy efficiency calculations).

 The typical plan set does not include any plumbing, heating or air conditioning drawings due to the large variety of local codes and climatic conditions.
 These details and specifications can be accessed from your builder, contractor, and/or local suppliers.

-The designs sold from Homeplans are generally created to conform to the local codes when and where the original house was constructed.
+All house plans on HomePlans.com are designed to conform to the building codes from when and where the original house was designed.

 The License Agreement gives you the access to construct a single home from a purchased plan design.

 Digital files can be obtained via email and can also be sent to a print shop or copy store when you need printed “sets” for bidding and permitting.
 You will save both time and money when you need an extra copy or even just a single page.

 Printed copies can be sent to you via mail.
 Simply order another when you are in need of more copies and they will arrive within a few days in the mail.